NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4A
     - DEF window starts frame 10 and ends frame 29 (animation ends frame 44)
     - Works against projectiles
+    - Recovery is throwable
 - Act4A
     - Comes out faster
+    - Is faster
     - Unblockable
     - Untechable
     - Unsubbable
     - Teleports closer to opponent
+- 8A
-- 8A given slightly more lift
+    - Given slightly more lift
+    - Has +2 active frames
+    - Thigh hitboxes bigger
+    - Hitboxes deflect projectiles
+- 8B
-- 8B first frame is a capture state into ActJA
+    - First frame is a capture state into ActJA
+    - Is active two additional frames
+    - Hip hitbox smaller
 - JB
+    - Momentum adjusted
     - Landing hit has one more frame duration
     - Grabbable
     - More stun
+- J6B
+    - Added
-- J6B added with slight forward drift at startup
+    - Has slight forward drift at startup
+- J4B
+    - Added
+    - Properly low crushes for the first three frames of landing
 - JA
     - Is unblockable
-    - Has 10 frames super armor on startup
+    - Has 10 frames super armor on startup (ends when the hitbox appears)
     - Has forward or backwards momentum with 6 or 4
     - Three frames less landing lag (TODO: -2 frames now?)
+    - Has the white flash with SFX to show its activation
+    - Hitboxes adjusted to be on the waist and both ankles
+    - Hitbox deflects projectiles
 - ActJA can be subbed later
 - 2Y is a bounce throw
 - JY added and does modified ActJA
+- 2X
-- 2X activates without hitting someone
+    - Activates without hitting someone
+    - Loses meter on frame 3 instead of 1
 - RB
-    - First hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce
+    - Is an untechable mid for the whole duration
     - Hitbox disappears one frame earlier
 - RB(A) has more lift
 - RA